czbiohub/sc2-ngs-analysis/README.md

 ii.
 Install one of [`docker`](https://docs.docker.com/engine/installation/), [`singularity`](https://www.sylabs.io/guides/3.0/user-guide/) or [`conda`](https://conda.io/miniconda.html)

 iii.
-Download the pipeline and test it on a minimal dataset with a single command
+Download the pipeline and test it on a minimal dataset with a single command (nextstrain metadata needs to be downloaded from GISAID)

 ```bash
 nextflow run main.nf -profile test,<docker/conda> --nextstrain_metadata metadata_yyyy-mm-dd.tsv